“As iron sharpens iron, so a man sharpens the face of his friend.”

 The Transcendent Life

-If, by some divine decree, I were given the opportunity to give to the whole world one awareness, I think it might surprise many what that awareness would be.
-The truth that I would want the world to know is this: This life is not really about this life.
+If, by some divine decree, I were given the opportunity to give to the whole world, one awareness, I think it might surprise many what that awareness would be.
+The truth that I would want the world to know is this: “This life is not really about this life.”
 The idea being, of course, that our physical life should never be thought of as an end in itself.
 It is not.

 Certainly, the drama of this physical life is an important one.
 And it demands a certain level of participation of all of us.
 And the impact of that participation is up close and personal in terms of every day blessings and consequences.
-But what we sometimes do not understand is that the greatest import of this life actually overflows the physical dimension.
+But, what we sometimes do not understand is that the greatest import of this life actually overflows the physical dimension.

 In fact, this life is but a small increment of a much larger, a transcendent life.
-And, this physical life serves most importantly as, what might be understood to be, an "an introduction" to that larger existence.
+And, this physical life serves most importantly as, what might be understood to be, an introduction to that larger existence.
 So, it should not be that this life becomes an end in itself.
 And yet, often it does.

 Sometimes, we become so immersed in climbing the corporate ladder, or achieving some personal goal, or pursuing some intense material interest, etc. that these pursuits become disconnected from their larger and more important purpose.

 We simply extract them from the divine redemptive plan that they were supposed to serve.
-And, as a result, these pursuits are reduced to being something we chase merely for the immediate intrinsic value that they hold.
+And, as a result, these pursuits just become something we chase merely for the immediate intrinsic material value that they hold.

 Thus, we may get to the top of the ladder, the pinnacle of our material aspirations.
 But, when we do, most of this brief life will probably be behind us.
-And in any case, the joy of those achievements will still be, very soon, relinquished to death - and usually, long before that, to the ravages of age.
+And, in any case, the joy of those achievements will still be, very soon, relinquished to death - and usually, long before that, to the ravages of age.

 Nevertheless, it typically remains true that our personal aspirations are the dearest treasure that we possess.
-So, the defining question becomes, Who will we trust with what we cherish the most?
+So, the stand-out question becomes, “Who will we trust with what we cherish the most?”

 The Ultimate Question